dweend328/JADynamics-Group-2-Ethics-Project/Ethics_Policy.md

+# JADynamics Ethics Policy

+## Welcome to JADynamics!

 Welcome to JADynamics, the very first facial recognition doorbell!
 Everyone here wants you to be a part of the JADynamics family.

 At JADynamics, we strongly believe in our founding principle “convenient safety”.

+## Ethics Policy

 Here below are the objectives for our app-controlled doorbell and added security: